AbdullahTabassam/LangChain-HealthCoachGPT/README.md

 # OpenAI Lang Chain Model

-This repository contains a language chain model that utilizes OpenAI API key to create a large language model.
+This repository contains a lang chain model that utilizes OpenAI API key to create a large language model.
 The model can be used to generate custom diet and workout plans for users.
 The model is integrated into a Flask app and a website.

 ## Getting Started